 A list of 12 drug-resistant bacteria has been released by the World Health Organization (WHO), with Acinetobactor baumannii at the top.
 Researchers and WHO experts in the Division of Infectious Diseases at the University of Tubingen, Germany created the list of resistant bacteria by using pre-existing catalogues as well as excluded microbes that can be treated effectively with other resources, such as vaccinations or proper sanitation.
-However, due to antibiotics being used repeatedly for decades as well as genetic changes, resistance is inevitable and cannot be completely avoided.
+However, due to an excessive use of antibiotics, as well as genetic changes, resistance is inevitable and cannot be completely avoided.
 Also, germs such as Salmonella and Campylobacter have an increased risk of developing resistance due to the use of antibiotics in food and animals.

 Images courtesy of CDC